tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 DllDebug=Full/Path/To/FalloutTogether_d.dll
 ```

 For Skyrim and Skyrim SE, you will only need to add the full path in front of the `SkyrimSE.exe` and `.dll`.
+Adding the fullpath to the .dll is only neccessary if you moved it in your Skyrim/Fallout4 installation folder.

 ### (Optional:) Shortcuts to binaries